AndrD1406/TaskManager/README.md

 # TaskManager API (Local Run Guide)

-This guide explains how to run the application locally without Docker.
+This guide explains how to run the application locally.

 Solution projects:
 - TaskManager.DataAccess